Heroes, Lost, Jericho and The Nine

 jericho.pngJERICHO (Season 1, Episodes 1 and 2)

 Skeet Ulrich’s big TV debut is a post-apocalyptic, small-town drama that has more than a passing resemblance to Stephen King’s “The Stand.”
 I’m not a very big fan of small-town dramas unless there’s some kinda ritual homicide mystery involved, and Jericho hasn’t really shown me much in its first two episodes that seems worth hanging around for.
 The premise is pretty simple.
 Skeet Ulrich’s character arrives at his hometown after a long absence, right on the day that the United States becomes the target of multiple nuclear strikes.
 We are led to believe that only the small towns have been spared, and even they are obviously in danger of fallout, scavengers, etc., etc. It seems like it should be more interesting, but so far it just feels kinda gay.
-All I can honestly remember from the two episodes that I saw are copious slow-motion shots of people crying and/or hugging each other with (what sounds like) Bright Eyes playing in the background.
+All I can honestly remember from the two episodes that I saw are copious slow-motion shots of people crying and/or hugging each other with (what sounds like) .
 Ugh.

 nine2.pngTHE NINE (Season 1, Episode 1)